 Join us to hear the SJMO perform the music of jazz’s greatest artists as presented by Norman Granz.
 The museum’s Constitution Ave doors will open at 6:45 p.m. and the LeRoy Neiman Jazz Café will be open and serving light fare and drink options for purchase from 7 p.m. to 9 p.m.
 Food and drink are welcome at seats in the Performance Plaza.
 More details on the evening will be available soon.

-Jazz Appreciation Month is made possible through generous support from:
+Smithsonian Jazz is made possible through leadership support from:

 The LeRoy Neiman Foundation